BrutyanNona/DataScienceProject/README.md

 ### 3.2 Feature Transformation
-* **Age Groups:** Applying a logarithmic transformation to the SalePrice to achieve a normal distribution, as confirmed during the EDA stage.
+* Applying a logarithmic transformation to the SalePrice to achieve a normal distribution, as confirmed during the EDA stage.

 ### 3.3 Feature Extraction
-* **Market Cycles:** Extracted `SaleYear` as a categorical string.
+* Extracted `SaleYear` as a categorical string.
 This allows the model to treat specific years as distinct economic periods rather than a simple linear trend.

 ### 3.4 Feature Selection & Encoding
 * **One-Hot Encoding:** Converted all categorical text into numerical format, resulting in a final dataset of **287 features**.